helium/HIP/0094-response-time-windows-for-witness-rewarding.md

 ![ECC Signature impact on witness selection](files/0094/hip83-delta-by-maker.png)

 This graphic shows, after the start of the HIP-83, the witness selection change by maker.
-It show the number of hotspot (Y axis) selected more time, on the right side of the 0 (X axis) or selected less time, on the left side of the 0 (X axis).
+It shows the number of hotspot (Y axis) selected more time, on the right side of the 0 (X axis) or selected less time, on the left side of the 0 (X axis).

 We see that the distribution is not centered, with certain brands getting an advantage on the other, due to hardware and software implementation.
-Bobcat ( faster ECC ) and Kerlink ( MCU intergrated ECC ) takes advantage over the other manufacturer.
+Bobcat ( faster ECC ) and Kerlink ( MCU integrated ECC ) takes advantage over the other manufacturer.

 The timing given above evolves based on the gateway-rs evolution, the manufacturer firmware improvement and my not be accurate at the day of the reading.
 This aimed to illustrate how a single piece of hardware in the solution, will have a significant impact on the PoC response time.

 ## Packet Processing Waterfall

-The following waterfall represents the different steps in the data packet processing, in the case of a packet requesting a ACK or a downlink.
+The following waterfall represents the different steps in the data packet processing, in the case of a packet requesting an ACK or a downlink.
 The HPR is geo-replicated, time to reach it is within the zone.

 Two scenarios are identified:
 - the first one in gray is the best case scenario, hotspot is fast and the LNS is in the same zone the device is, so the communication from HPR to LNS then LNS to Hotspot is short.